graef685/OverlayAsPromised/README.md

 ```
 config:
 {
-  selector: string     -> Overlay Selector i.e.: .overlay
+  selector: string     -> default: '' -> Overlay Selector i.e.: .overlay
-  permanent: bool      -> shows overlay permanently until close
+  permanent: bool      -> default: true -> shows overlay permanently until close
-  closable: bool       -> overlay will be closable by button or extern layer click
+  closable: bool       -> default: true -> overlay will be closable by button or extern layer click
-  startingDelay: int   -> overlay will be opened after this amount of miliseconds
+  startingDelay: int   -> default: 0 -> overlay will be opened after this amount of miliseconds
-  minDidsplayTime: int -> overlay will be at least visible for this amount of miliseconds,
+  minDidsplayTime: int -> default: 0 -> overlay will be at least visible for this amount of miliseconds,
-  maxDisplayTime: int  -> overlay will be maximal be visible for this amount of miliseconds,
+  maxDisplayTime: int  -> default: 0 -> overlay will be maximal be visible for this amount of miliseconds,
-  onOpen: function     -> will be called on open
+  onOpen: function     -> default: empty function -> will be called on open
-  onClose: function    -> will be called on close
+  onClose: function    -> default: empty function -> will be called on close
 }
 ```
 ```